fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/05_references.md

     int y = 10;
-    // note that pointers operate on adresses but references work directly int* ptr = &x; // create an integer pointer equal to the address of x int& ref = y;  // create an integer reference equal to the variable y
+    // note that pointers operate on adresses but references work directly int* ptr = &x; // create an integer pointer equal to the address of x int& ref = y;  // create an integer reference bound to the variable y

     std::cout << "x = " << x << "\n";
     std::cout << "y = " << y << "\n";